-Course Description: This year-long American government class is for advanced high school students who have already studied U.S. history.
-Students who complete the class will be prepared to take CLEP exam in American Government.
+Course Description: This year-long, college-level American government class is for advanced high school students who have already studied U.S. history.

-Course Structure: The first trimester of this course, which will coincide with the 2024 presidential election, will focus on the executive branch, elections, voting patterns, political parties, political socialization, polling, public opinion, and the Electoral College.
+Course Structure: The first trimester of this course, which will coincide with the 2026 midterm elections, focuses on elections, voting patterns, political parties, political socialization, polling, public opinion, and the Electoral College.
 Weeks 9 and 10 (the weeks before and after the election) will emphasize the role of the media.
-We will also zero in on five recent presidential elections (Clinton v.
-Bush in 1992, Bush v.
-Gore in 2000, Obama v.
-McCain in 2008, Trump v.
-Clinton in 2016, and Biden v.
-Trump in 2020) to help students understand how we have arrived at this particular moment in American political life.
+We will also zero in on the presidential elections since 1992, with a special focus on the contested election of 2000 and the beginning of “red state/blue state” voting patterns, to help students understand how we have arrived at this particular moment in American political life.

-ln the second trimester we will study the Articles of Confederation, the Constitution, federalism, the judicial and legislative branches, state and local governments, civil rights, and civil liberties.
+ln the second trimester we will study the Articles of Confederation, the Constitution, federalism, the judicial and legislative branches, state and local governments, and foreign policy.

-In the third trimester we will use concepts we have covered in the first two trimesters to study cases in which fundamental rights have been in tension.
-We will also leave ample time to review for the CLEP exam, including taking several practice tests.
+The third trimester will be devoted to civil liberties and civil rights, using concepts we have covered in the first two trimesters to study Supreme Court cases in which fundamental rights have been in tension.

 Prerequisites: Previous high school study of American history, especially the American Revolution period (1776-1789).